 Please note: these are just indicators – you need not exhibit all of this, but can still be a Kapha dominant Prakriti – the only properly accurate way of diagnosing your prakriti is through careful observation and nadi diagnosis

-Abhyanga schedule to be followed to ensure easier periods and balanced Apana Vayu :
+Abhyanga schedule to help eliminate period pain and balance Apana Vayu :

 - Level 0 – If you have never done abhyanga / or are doing very patchy / irregular abhyanga: